jaekimandy/MLOps_Scenario/README.md

     <td> Ensure a robust rollback mechanism is in place to revert to a previous model version in case of issues with the new deployment</td>
   </tr>
 </table>

+## Ⅳ. Challenges and Best Practices

+**Challenges**

+**Data Quality**:   Ensuring consistent data quality and dealing with missing or noisy data.
+**Scalability**:   Scaling the training and serving infrastructure to handle large datasets and high traffic.
+Complexity:   Managing the complexity of the pipeline and ensuring all components work seamlessly together.
+Regulatory Compliance:   Ensuring the model and its data comply with relevant regulations and industry standards.

+**Best Practices**
+**Modular Pipelines**:    Design modular and reusable components for the training and deployment pipelines.
+**Continuous Integration/Continuous Deployment (CI/CD)**:   Implement CI/CD pipelines for model training and deployment to ensure seamless integration and rapid iteration.
+**Security**:   Secure data, models, and APIs using encryption, authentication, and authorization mechanisms.
+**Documentation**:   Maintain comprehensive documentation for the entire pipeline, including setup instructions, configurations, and troubleshooting guides.
+**Stakeholder Collaboration**:   Foster collaboration between data scientists, engineers, and operations teams to ensure smooth deployment and maintenance of models.